GundosLV84/homeassistant-stokercloud/README.md

 When you add the integration, an empty field will appear.
 You need to enter your Stoker Cloud username.

 Currently the integration is read-only so you do not need to enter your password

+#Gundos84LV changes
+Added more sensors from modified stokercloud-client